Sign In / Sign Out

 Letters of Recommendation: ASU Law accepts up to two letters of recommendation.
 The recommender should submit the letter directly to LSAC.
 Please note that since letters of recommendation are optional, the Admissions Office will not wait for letters to complete your file for review.

-Diversity statement: An applicant have the opportunity to explain how they would bring a diverse perspective to ASU Law.
-Your statement should be no more than one double – spaced, type page and in a font size no smaller than 11 point.
+Diversity statement: Applicants have the opportunity to explain how they would bring a diverse perspective to ASU Law.
+Your statement should be no more than one double-spaced, typed page and in a font size no smaller than 11 point.

 Optional Addenda: An applicant has the option to submit optional addenda to explain undergraduate performance, standardized test performance, and any other information you would like to provide the admissions committee.
-Addenda should be no more than one double – spaced, type page and in a font size no smaller than 11 point.
+Addenda should be no more than one double-spaced, typed page and in a font size no smaller than 11 point.

 ASU Law offers binding and non-binding admission programs.
 Our binding admission programs are designed for applicants who are certain they want to attend ASU Law.
 When completing the application the applicant must choose from one of the following programs for consideration.